HuaTNA/healthcare_ai/README.md

 Uses real de-identified ICU patient data (MIMIC-III) to create interactive clinical reasoning exercises.
 A Claude-powered AI tutor guides students through progressive case disclosure, Socratic questioning, and evidence-based feedback.

+## Disclaimer

+> This repository is for educational and research purposes only.
+It is not a medical device and must not be used for clinical diagnosis, treatment, or real-world patient care decisions.

+### Medical Use Notice

+- The content and outputs of this project are not medical advice.
+- Clinical decisions must be made by licensed healthcare professionals.
+- This tool is intended for learning clinical reasoning, not replacing clinician judgment.

+### Data, Privacy, and Compliance

+- The project uses de-identified data derived from public datasets (including MIMIC-III and related processed subsets).
+- Do not upload, store, or process identifiable patient information (PHI/PII) with this project.
+- Users are responsible for complying with all applicable laws, institutional policies, and dataset license terms.

+### Limitation of Liability

+- This software is provided "as is" without warranties of any kind.
+- The authors and contributors are not liable for any direct or indirect damages resulting from use of this project.

 ## Architecture

 ```